gammapy/gammapy-meetings/user-testing/2019-12_Paris/README.md

 We have had lots of feedback from users during the event.
 We summarized it in the following page:

 * **[Meeting summary](summary.md).**

-The whole set of comments can also be found.
+* Original document with all suggestions can be found [here](https://docs.google.com/document/d/1fmtnbt-kwzLo09d1yQ2snsoznIVUxAdzx_QpnMZcXaU/edit#).

 ## Attendance